Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 • They stay near deeper structure, steep drop-offs, or warm outflows.

-• They prefer slow, subtle presentations.
+• They prefer slower, subtler presentations.

 2. Best Lures for Fall & Winter (Beginner-Friendly)